hansen942/pl-project/README.md

 newtype option 'a = None unit | Some 'a in
 ```

 Here is another code snippet that computes the chinese remainder theorem map.
-It also shows how integer division and the modulo remainders have been added and return option types (there are no exceptions in the language).
+It also shows how integer division and the modulo operators have been added and return option types (there are no exceptions in the language).

 ```